Globidev/corewa-rs/README.md

  - `Idle`: in which case they're waiting to decode an instruction.
 This is the default state of newly spawned processes.
  - `Executing` an instruction: in which case they're waiting for a sufficient amount of CPU time to execute said instruction

 When an `Idle` process is given a cycle worth of CPU time, it will attempt to decode part of the instruction pointed by its `pc`.
 Each instruction has an **opcode** and can be executed in a certain amount of cycles `n`.
-If the opcode pointed by the process' `pc` is valid, said process will enter the `Executing` state.
+If the opcode pointed by the process `pc` is valid, said process will enter the `Executing` state.
 If the opcode is invalid however, the process' will stay `Idle` and its `pc` will be moved to the next byte in memory.
 When an `Executing` process is given its `n`th cycle of CPU time, it will attempt to decode the rest of the instruction located at its current `pc`.
 If the instruction is valid, it will be executed and the process' `pc` will be moved by an amount of bytes equal to the size of the instruction decoded.
 If the instruction is invalid however, the process will go back to an `Idle` state and its `pc` will be moved to the next byte in memory.

 After a given number of cycles, the VM performs a **live-check**.
 During this operation, every process that didn't report as being alive at least once between now and the last live-check is **killed**.